Depression

 Naturopathy

 Our naturopaths can run tests in order to rule out physical complications.
-Gut imbalances, thyroid malfunction, acute or chronic stress reactions, allergies, drug or alcohol abuse and dependence, recent surgery, and PMS can all contribute to depression.
+Gut imbalances, thyroid malfunction, acute or chronic stress reactions, drug or alcohol abuse and dependence, recent surgery, and PMS can all contribute to depression.

 A naturopath may also suggest ways to adjust your current diet and exercise regime in order to support your recovery.
 Studies prove that exercise is as good as antidepressants in alleviating some symptoms of depression.